2026 values are live — protest deadline May 15, 2026

 Where does the data come from?

-All property data comes directly from county Central Appraisal District (CAD) records -- the same data used by the appraisal districts themselves.
+All property data comes directly from county Central Appraisal District (CAD) records — the same data used by the appraisal districts themselves.
 The analysis uses standard comparable methodology following USPAP guidelines used by professional appraisers.

-Do I have to go in person to protest?
+Do I have to go in person?

-Can I really do this myself without a consultant?
+Can I really do this myself?

 Do I need an account?

 No. Just enter your address and email.
-Your report is accessible via a permanent link that we email to you.
+Your report is accessible via a permanent link we email to you.
 No passwords, no accounts, no subscriptions.

 Find Out in 60 Seconds — Free